-Category of related party transactions Threshold (S\$) per financial year royalty expense,rental income,rental expense.
-For the purpose of determining if the threshold is met, aggregation should be done for each category of related party transactions.
+Category of related party transactions Threshold (S\$) per financial year Purchase of goods from all related parties 15 million Sale of goods to all related parties 15 million Loans owed to all related parties 15 million Loans owed by all related parties 15 million All other categories of related party transactions.
+Examples: • service income, • service expense, • royalty income, • royalty expense, • rental income, • rental expense, • guarantee income, • guarantee expense.
+For the purpose of determining if the threshold is met, aggregation should be done for each category of related party transactions 11 .
 For example, all service income received from related parties is to be aggregated.
+1 million per category of transactions